TorebnAlers/Torben-Alers/README.md

 # Hey, I'm Torben 👋

 I'm a German student, analyst, and founder based in Odense, Denmark.
-I’m currently pursuing an MSc in **Economics and Business Administration** at the **University of Southern Denmark**, with a focus on **Innovation and Business Development**, while working in **market intelligence and business development at ABENA** [file:1][file:2].
+I’m currently pursuing an MSc in **Economics and Business Administration** at the **University of Southern Denmark**, with a focus on **Innovation and Business Development**, while working in **market intelligence and business development at ABENA**.

 I like building things at the intersection of business, data, and automation.
-My work and projects focus on turning research into useful systems, whether that means market intelligence, competitor monitoring, lead databases, or AI-assisted workflows [file:1][file:4].
+My work and projects focus on turning research into useful systems, whether that means market intelligence, competitor monitoring, lead databases, or AI-assisted workflows.

 ## 🎓 About Me